“Sustainable design is smart design.” –Dion Zuess, ecoLingo

 Zuess knows firsthand how greening one’s workflow and business in an authentic way creates new opportunities.
 Her knowledge and experience draw clients from across the country who are not only looking for meaningful design, but who are also seeking guidance to ensure that their project matches or exceeds their environmental goals and values.
 Zuess works with like-minded clients such as EFFECT Partners, Reverb and Billboard Music Award/ Grammy nominee Jack Johnson, who inspires his fans with his environmental commitment, especially while on tour.

 Over the years, Zuess has seen her role expand from designer to educator to change-agent.
 She is regularly asked to guest speak or teach about eco design and act as a sustainability consultant for various organizations.
 As part of education and awareness efforts, she writes and contributes to articles and books on sustainability and design thinking.
-Zuess is a faculty member and course developer for MCAD’s groundbreaking Sustainable Design Online (SDO) Master’s Program.
+Zuess has been a faculty member and course developer for MCAD’s groundbreaking Sustainable Design Online (SDO) Master’s Program.

 Zuess has received an American Graphic Design Award for excellence in communication from Graphic Design USA, and has been nominated as a candidate for a Communications Design Award as part of the prestigious Smithsonian Cooper-Hewitt National Design Museum’s National Design Awards program.